- Beyond the Classroom

 Careers Education Information, Advice and Guidance

-The designated Careers Lead for MEA Central is Mr D Grimes (Assistant Vice Principal)
+The designated Careers Lead for MEA Central is Mr Benett (Assistant Vice Principal)

 At MEA Central, we work hard to ensure that all our students have the opportunity to make informed decisions about their future.
 Our students will experience careers guidance and education at age-appropriate levels.
 Our curriculum principles ensure that our curriculum has been developed based on the 'big ideas' in each subject discipline, including careers.